dianaow/dianaow-website/src/posts/oop-dashboard/oop-dashboard.md

 ---
 title: Building an OOP-oriented data dashboard
-description: Thoughts about why it's needed and how it can be created
+description: Thoughts about why the OOP paradigm is effective for creating an interactive interface and how it can be created in that manner
 date: '2024-8-3'
 categories:
 	- Javascript